Invasive Body Decoration ProgramPrograms l Forms & Resources l Regulations | Contact Us

 - A Bioroom requires a separate 2-basin sink

-If you have questions regarding the above requirements or have other general questions on how to set up a shop and get a permit, please contact our office to set up a time to meet and go over your questions and concerns.
+If you have questions regarding the above requirements or have other general questions on how to set up a shop and get a permit, please contact our office to schedule a time to meet and go over your questions and concerns.
+An advisory fee may also be paid to have an initial inspection of any facility prior to submittal of a completed permit application.

 - Provide smooth and cleanable floors